-European In Vitro Diagnostic Market size is estimated to surpass USD 27.6 billion by 2027, according to a latest forecast report by Graphical Research.
+European In Vitro Diagnostics Market size is expected to reach USD 29 billion by 2028, according to a latest forecast report by Graphical Research.

-The European in vitro diagnostic market research report includes in-depth coverage of the industry with estimates & forecast in terms of revenue in USD million from 2016 to 2027, for the following segments:
+The European in vitro diagnostics (IVD) market research report includes in-depth coverage of the industry with estimates & forecast in terms of volume in Kilotons & revenue in USD Million from 2017 to 2028, for the following segments:

 Europe Market, By Product Type

 - Reagents & Kits

 - Clinical Chemistry

 The above information has been provided for the following countries: